Shohan29531/IKIWISI/README.md

-# IKIWISI: An Interactive Visual Pattern Former
+# IKIWISI: An Interactive Visual Pattern Generator

 IKIWISI (pronounced "icky-wissy") stands for "I Know It When I See It."
 It is an interactive visual pattern-forming tool designed to evaluate the reliability of Vision-Language Models (VLMs) in multi-object recognition tasks, especially when ground truth is unavailable.
 Inspired by human visual perception, IKIWISI simplifies and enhances the process of model evaluation through binary heatmaps and user-friendly interactions.